Legacy-Engineers/.github/profile/README.md

 # Welcome to Legacy Engineers

-**Legacy Engineers** is a community-driven organization where developers, tech enthusiasts, and innovators come together to build, learn, and collaborate on open-source projects.
+**Legacy Engineers** is Dawda Borje Kujabi's personal organization to create, learn, collaborate, and share knowledge.

 🌟 **What We Do:**
 - Build impactful open-source projects